cocos/cocos-engine/docs/contribution/modules.md

 ## Public modules

 Modules under `/exports` are considered as public modules.
-**Only** the bindings exported public modules are visible to users.
+**Only** the bindings exported from public modules are visible to users.
-Other modules transitively imported from public modules are private.
+Other modules even transitively imported from public modules are private.

 The module `'cc'` is an artificial module which exports all from specific public modules: